turbot/guardrails-docs/docs/runbooks/getting-started-gcp/create-static-exception/index.md

 - [Attach a Guardrails Policy](/guardrails/docs/runbooks/getting-started-gcp/attach-a-policy/)

-Now we have our GCP bucket access control policy set, we can track which GCP buckets do not have uniform access enabled.
+Now that we have set our GCP bucket access control policy, we can track which GCP buckets do not have uniform access enabled.
 In this runbook we will show how to create an exception for your test bucket, so Guardrails will ignore its bucket access control status.

 ## Step 1: Find your test bucket

 Do a top-level search for the bucket..
 <p><img alt="gcp_access_control_find_the_bucket" src="/images/docs/guardrails/runbooks/getting-started-gcp/create-static-exception/gcp-access-control-find-the-bucket.png"/></p><br/>

-## Step 2: Create a policy setting
+## Step 2: Create a policy exception

 Click into the resource, switch to the `Policies` tab, and search for `bucket access control`.
 <p><img alt="gcp_access_control_ready_to_create_new_policy_setting" src="/images/docs/guardrails/runbooks/getting-started-gcp/create-static-exception/gcp-access-control-ready-to-create-new-policy-setting.png"/></p><br/>

-Note that the bucket inherits `Check: Uniform` from the `Sandbox`-level policy you set in the previous runbook.
+Note that the bucket inherits `Check: Uniform` from the policy pack attached to the `Sandbox` folder.

 Now click `New Policy Setting`.
 <p><img alt="gcp_access_control_new_policy_setting" src="/images/docs/guardrails/runbooks/getting-started-gcp/create-static-exception/gcp-access-control-new-policy-setting.png"/></p><br/>